 Representation Formats

-This section provides the specification of the acceptable representations of the Plaine & Easie Code.
+This section provides the specification of the acceptable representations of the Plaine and Easie Code.
 It is expected that these representations—with the possible exception of "single-line text"—are constructed and used by automated tools and not written "by hand."

 Character Encodings